Mon September 24, 2012

 Listen to the Public Safety Message That Freaked Out Some Austinites

 “The activation worked as intended.
-We received at least two calls from citizens who listened to the ENS announcement,” Austin Police write in a statement relased this afternoon.
+We received at least two calls from citizens who listened to the ENS announcement,” Austin Police write in a statement released this afternoon.
 “They provided helpful information to help locate the missing elderly woman.”

 However, the audio message begins with the following statement: “There’s a public safety emergency in your area.
 Please do not hang up.
 Press any key now to receive important information.”